Law Firm in India

 • When Hindu females inherit properties from their fathers or mothers, such properties shall be distributed to the heirs of the fathers and not as how it is defined under sub-section (1).

-• When Hindu females inherit properties from their husbands or fathers-in-law, such properties shall be distributed to the heirs of the husband and not as how it is defined under sub-section (1).
+• When Hindu females inherit properties from their father-in-law or husbands, such properties are allocated to the heirs of the husband and not based on how it is mentioned under sub-section (1).

-Note: The above-mentioned pointers provided under Section 15(2) are only applicable when there are no sons or daughters.
+Note: The above-mentioned key points are provided under Section 15(2) and they are applicable when there are no children.
 It is also subject to the absence of the children of any pre-deceased son or daughter.

 Inheritance of Property by Hindu Female

-Hindu females can inherit properties through several means, including:
+The inheritance of property by Hindu females can be done through v various means, including:

 • From their father or mother.